Egypt floats plan to end Israel-Hamas war. The proposal gets a cool reception

 The Egyptian proposal falls short of Israel’s declared goal of crushing Hamas.
 It also appears to be at odds with Israel’s insistence on maintaining military control over Gaza for an extended period after the war.

-But Netanyahu faces heavy domestic pressure to reach a deal to bring home the more than 100 Israeli hostages kidnapped on Oct.
-7 who remain in captivity in Gaza.
+But Netanyahu faces heavy domestic pressure to reach a deal to bring home the more than 100 Israeli hostages who remain in captivity in Gaza.

 As he vowed to continue the war during a speech in parliament, relatives of the hostages interrupted him and called for their immediate return.
 “Now!
 Now!” they shouted.

-The rising death toll of Israeli soldiers from the ground operation also threatens to undermine what has been broad public support for the war.
+The rising death toll of Israeli soldiers from the ground operation also threatens to undermine public support for the war.
 The Israeli military announced the deaths of two more soldiers Monday, bringing the total killed in the war to 156.

 Netanyahu’s War Cabinet was expected to meet late Monday.
 It was unclear if they would discuss the Egyptian proposal.

 Hamas did not officially react to the proposal.
-It remained unclear if Hamas would agree to relinquish power after controlling Gaza for the past 16 years.
+But it is unclear if Hamas would agree to relinquish power after controlling Gaza for the past 16 years.

 Word of the proposal came as Israeli airstrikes heavily pounded central and southern Gaza.

 In the Maghazi refugee camp Monday, rescue workers were still pulling bodies from the wreckage of a strike the previous night.
-Hospital records seen by The Associated Press showed at least 106 people killed, making it one of the deadliest strikes of Israel’s air campaign.
+Records at the nearby Al-Aqsa Hospital seen by The Associated Press showed at least 106 people killed, making it one of the deadliest strikes of Israel’s air campaign.

+The United Nations' World Health Organization visited the hospital on Monday, Director-General Tedros Adhanom Ghebreyesus said.

+“The hospital is taking in far more patients than its bed capacity and staff can handle.
+Many will not survive the wait,” he said in a post on X, formerly Twitter.

 The war has devastated large parts of Gaza, killed more than 20,600 Palestinians and displaced almost all of the territory's 2.3 million people.

-U.N. officials have warned that a quarter of the population is starving under Israel’s siege of the territory, which allows only a trickle of supplies in.
+U.N. officials have warned that a quarter of the population is starving under Israel’s siege of the territory, which allows in only a trickle of supplies.

 In the southern Gaza Strip, Hamas admitted to shooting dead a 13-year-old boy who was among a group of people who tried to seize aid from a truck.
-The shooting prompted a violent protest and rare public criticism of Hamas, which has shown little tolerance for dissent during its reign.
+The shooting prompted a violent protest and rare public criticism of Hamas.

 EGYPTIAN PROPOSAL